 Better Organised Payments

 If all your payments are turned into invoices, you can more easily track and organise received and outstanding payments.
-This is especially the case if you go with invoicing software where you will instantly be able to send and then automatically track all payments, filtering for things like different areas of your business, dates, received and outstanding, and many more.
-Even if you are just emailing or faxing your invoices, keeping them in a folder on your computer will still be much clearer and faster to use than trawling through letters, emails and phone calls to check what was send to who, and when they agreed to pay.
+This is especially the case if you go with invoicing software where you can instantly send and then automatically track all payments, filtering for things like different areas of your business, dates, received and outstanding, and many more.
+Even if you are just emailing or faxing your invoices, keeping them in a folder on your computer will still be much clearer and faster to use than trawling through letters, emails and phone calls.

 Get More Business